-The photography studio of Workshops of Culture is a place dedicated to noble, historic photography techniques, where you can learn the secrets of a variety of analogue techniques, see what the work of photographers and lab assistants looked like 100 years ago, commission an individual portrait or buy landscape photographs.
+The photography studio of Workshops of Culture is a place dedicated to noble, historical photographic techniques.
+Here you can learn the secrets of a variety of analogue techniques, see what the work of photographers and lab assistants looked like 100 years ago, commission a custom portrait or purchase landscape photographs..

-Can you imagine a more beautiful and meaningful site for a photography studio than the Hartwig Alley?
-The alley is one of the most beautiful corners of Lublin’s city centre, a place named after the Hartwig family of outstanding representatives of Polish culture, including Edward Hartwig, one of the world’s best-known Polish photographers of the 20th century.
-It turns out that it is possible, although very unlikely.
+Can you think of a more beautiful and meaningful place for a photography studio than the Hartwig Alley?
+The alley is one of the most beautiful corners of Lublin’s city centre, a place named after the Hartwig family, which produced outstanding representatives of Polish culture, including Edward Hartwig, one of the world’s most famous Polish photographers of the 20th century.
+It turns out that it is possible, though very unlikely.

 WHERE: The Hartwig Alley / Kowalska 3

 WHEN: Visiting the studio: every Thursday and Friday, 14.00-18.00.
 You can call to arrange a different day for a visit.

 ADMISSION: Visiting the studio is free, for other events check the schedule.
 It requires registration via the online form.